 “While the material we chose does form a dark cloud, it is also transparent and allows the opportunity for the sky to shine through.
 We also hope that while we installed this in one of the busiest paths in the Yard, people will see the form, stop and ask ‘what is over their head.'”

-“The installation intends to provide a collective space under and around which people can feel a sense of togetherness,” adds AASU treasurer Marcus Mello (MArch/MUP ’17).
+“The installation intends to provide a collective space under and around which people can feel a sense of togetherness,” adds AASU co-president Marcus Mello (MArch/MUP ’18).
 “Through the process of planning our submission, we wanted to create a moment of healing as people walked under the hovering spans of chiffon in the Yard.
 Given the day-to-day oppressions many people experience, the installation unites passerby to learn about the prejudices pervasive in society.”

 Meanwhile, next to Memorial Church, on the Tercentenary Theatre side of Harvard Yard, is Art of Residue by Yaqing Cai and Haoxiang Yang (both MArch ’17).
 In this installation, recycled frames of wood, plexiglass, and paper board left over from the laser-cutting process are reborn as art, according to the project’s curatorial statement.